cezarbajenaru/k8s-gitops-apps/readme.md

 step 1 - apply bootstrap.yaml to install argo and link it to the cluster to the repo kubectl apply -f argo/bootstrap.yaml
+      reapply bootstrap if you change repo links or anything else, otherwise Argo will work on initial boostrap setup and things will fail

 After boostrap it automatically Upgrades the simple ArgoCD install created at at step 1  |  install/ will use it's own resources to configure itself TLS, RBAC, Autosync rules, server service type, Ingress, LoadBalancer(our case), Image updates, high availability configurations - ensures no drift, reproducability, version controlled platform config